rahji/reviews/README.md

 go install github.com/rahji/reviews
 ```

+That installs the binary, but you'll also want to clone this repo so you have the templates, scripts, etc. (see below)

 ## Usage

-Once all of the surveys have been submitted and the CSV file has been exported from Qualtrics, run the command `bin/studentpdfs.sh` from the repository's root folder.
+Once all of the surveys have been submitted and the CSV file has been exported from Qualtrics, copy it to the repository's root folder.
+Change to that root folder and run the command `bin/studentpdfs.sh`.
 You'll be asked for the following, by the script:

 * The CSV file you want to convert to PDFs
 * The markdown template for creating student PDFs